justinreed23/investingBackend/proposal_ideas.md

 ## Research Question

-Given certain investment parameters, what is the optimal personal investment strategy for retirement?
+Given certain investment parameters, what is the optimal portfolio for retirement?

 How do different inheritance goals affect portfolio optimization for retirement?